Top Posts

 Sam’s top Tip: don’t leave Namibia without trying biltong, it makes a great energy booster when driving.

-Our Namibia Self Drive Safari Route
+Our Namibia Self Drive Route

 Because we had already visited Etosha National Park during our Chameleon Safaris tour, we decided to focus on areas we had previously missed.